 Tuesday — 1:00 - 5:00 pm

 Due to COVID-19 our Open Studio schedule is abbreviated and by hourly appointment only.
 Register for open hours here.

-Our ceramic studio has a spacious, bright, well-equipped ceramics studio with 10 wheels, three large hand-building tables, an extruder, and three kilns.
-Our professional staff of artist-instructors are enthusiastic about showing you how to throw and hand-build ceramic objects you will love.
-We offer ceramics classes for beginning and intermediate students, and Open Studio for artists with more advanced skills who wish to work independently.
-We also offer private lessons, parties, workshops, youth classes, Community Clay Day and more.
+Our Clay Works studio is spacious, bright, and well-equipped.
+We have ten pottery wheels, four large hand-building tables, a slab roller, an extruder, and three electric kilns.
+Our staff is composed of professional artist-instructors who are enthusiastic about teaching you to throw and hand-build ceramic objects you will love.
+We offer ceramics classes for beginning and intermediate students, and Open Studio for artists with more advanced skills to work independently.
+We also offer private lessons, parties, workshops, youth classes, Community Clay Day, and more.

 Print, Story, and